bartonlp/site-class/docs/siteclass.md

-# SiteClass and Database Methods
+# SiteClass and Database Methods (version 3.1)

 ---

 ## SiteClass methods:

 While there are a number of methods for each of the major classes there are really only a small handful you will use on a regular bases.
 The ones most used have some documentation with them.

 * constructor
-* public function setSiteCookie($cookie, $value, $expire, $path="/")
+* public function setSiteCookie(string $cookie, string $value, int $expire, string $path="/", ?string $thedomain=null,
+?bool $secure=null, ?bool $httponly=null, ?string $samesite=null):bool

-* public function getIp()
+* public function getIp():string
-* public function getPageTopBottom($h, $b=null)
+* public function getPageTopBottom(?object $h=null, ?object $b=null):array
 This is the most used method.
-It takes one or two arguments which can be string|array|object.
+It takes one or two arguments which can be object or null or defaults to null.
-$h can have 'title', 'desc', 'banner' and a couple of other less used options.
+$h can have 'title', 'desc', 'banner' and many other less used options.
 $b is for the footer or bottom.
-I sometimes pass a &lt;hr&gt; but you can also pass a 'msg', 'msg1', 'msg2' (see the code).
+You can pass 'msg', 'msg1', 'msg2' or 'cntmsg' (see the code).
 I usually put things into the 'footerFile' but on occasions a page needs something extra.
 This method calls getPageHead(), getPageBanner(), getPageFooter().
-* public function getPageTop($header, $banner=null, $bodytag=null)
+* public function getPageTop(?object $h=null):string
-* public function getPageHead(/* mixed */)
+* public function getPageHead(?object $h=null):string
-* public function getPageBanner($mainTitle, $nonav=false, $bodytag=null)
+* public function getPageBanner(?object $h=null):string
-* public function getPageFooter(/* mixed */)
+* public function getPageFooter(?object $b=null):string
-* public function getDoctype()
+* public function getDoctype():string
-* public function \__toString()
+* public function \__toString():string
-* A number of 'protected' methods and properties that can be used in a child class.
+* There are a number of 'protected' methods and properties that can be used in a child class.

 ## Database methods:

 The database methods are implemented for all supported engines.
 There are some minor behavioral differences in the syntax the engine queries uses or the return values.
 For example sqlite3 does not support a number of rows functionality and there are also several syntactial differences between sqlite and mysql (caviat emptor).

 * constructor
-* public function getDb().
+* public function getDb():object.
 Get the database object.
 * public function setDb($db).
 Set the database object.
 * public function query($query)
 This is the workhourse of the database.
 It is used for 'select', 'update', 'insert' and basically anything you need to do like 'drop', 'alter' etc. $query is the sql statement.